 For a very few persons, either clients or therapists, these models work well enough.
 Well enough, that is, to get them through until the next crisis happens (he said cynically).
 Somehow the phrase, “Pay me now or pay me later” comes to mind.
 Further, these models fit both the “time is money” and the immediate gratification values our society has adopted and that have led us to greater and greater emotional problems.

-Contrary to these models, I favor a process that lets things happen as they happen, whether it takes a short time or long time.
+Contrary to these models, I favor a process that lets things happen as they happen, whether it takes a short time or a long time.
 If possible (financially, schedule-wise, and otherwise), I recommend that you take your time and, as a mentor of mine once said, “tai chi” your way through life, moving slowly, deliberately, and mindfully in accord with the natural flow of your life.

 This same mentor also recommended a lifestyle metaphor based on the life story of Jill Bolte Taylor, a Harvard brain scientist who took eight years to fully recover from a severe stroke.
 My mentor recommended taking “eight years” (or however long it takes) to fully recover from whatever gets in one’s way of living a fully-conscious, self-accepting life.